 Full-time courses held on-campus offer little chance for paid work.
 The degree is able to be completed more quickly, but the student must take at least a year out of their employment to do so.

 Part-time MBAs held on-campus offer a little more flexibility, sometimes allowing options such as choices of days or times for particular classes.
-Increasingly, on-campus courses are also including some online options.
+Increasingly, traditional courses are also including some online options.

 Part-time courses still require extra time for travelling to and from the campus.

-It’s interesting to note that there is an age and experience difference in online and on-campus MBA cohorts, although this line is fast blurring.
-Traditional, and particularly full-time, on-campus MBAs, tend to attract younger professionals with less work experience.
+It’s interesting to note that there is an age and experience difference in online and traditional MBA cohorts, although this line is fast blurring.
+Traditional, and particularly full-time, traditional MBAs, tend to attract younger professionals with less work experience.
 Online MBAs tend to attract a slightly older cohort, with more years of experience.

-The Australian Financial Review says the average age of online students in Australia is 38, while on-campus students are 30 to 32 years old.
+The Australian Financial Review says the average age of online students in Australia is 38, while traditional students are 30 to 32 years old.

 This is likely because individuals more established in their careers are also at a stage at which they may have settled down, taken on a mortgage and had children.
 As they have greater financial, social and professional commitments outside their study, they’re less likely to be able to or to want to, spend an entire year without an income.
 Also, they want to network during their MBA degree with people at similar levels to them, professionally.